theoboldalex/awk_workshop/README.md

 `cat worker_bees.csv`

 ### Work through the exercises
 There are a number of exercises listed below.
 Solve them in any way you see fit.
+You don't _have_ to use AWK, but it _is_ particularly well suited for the task.
 There is no wrong or right way to do this.
-Just use the tools you are most comfortable with, practice and pick up some new tools, tips and utilities along the way.
+Just use the tools you are most comfortable with, whether that is AWK, Perl, Bash or anything else.
+It is supposed to be fun!

 > [!WARNING]
 > If you accidentally (or purposefully) bork your input file, simply generate a new one by running `make`.